Elon Phoenix men's soccer: The 1980s: program growth

-The 1987 squad, under the direction of head coach Steve Ballard, still ranks as one of the best in Elon soccer history.
-Coming off a somewhat disappointing 1986 campaign, in which they finished 9-8-1 (3-4-1 CIAC)and lost to Guilford in PKs in the playoffs, the 1987 team was ready to prove that the previous year was a fluke.
-The 1987 Fightin' Christians went 16-3-1 (6-1-1 CIAC)and defeated High Point 1–0 to win the NAIA District 26 Championship.
+The 1987 squad, under the direction of head coach Steve Ballard, is considered to be one of the best in Elon soccer history.
+After underperforming in their 1986 campaign, finishing 9–8–1 (3–4–1 CIAC) and losing to Guilford in PKs in the playoffs, the 1987 team aimed to show significant improvements from the previous year.
+The 1987 Fightin' Christians went 16–3–1 (6–1–1 CIAC) and defeated High Point 1–0 to win the NAIA District 26 championship.
 Despite losing 1–0 to West Virginia Wesleyan in the NAIA Area VII Tournament, the team still had one of the most outstanding seasons in program history.
 Their 16 victories, .825 win percentage, and 11 game winning/unbeaten streak are all still Elon records (or shared Elon records).

-Elon's final year as a member of the NAIA in 1988 ended with the Fightin' Christians claiming another District 26 Championship and finishing with a record of 14-4-2 (4-2-2 CIAC).
+Elon's final year as a member of the NAIA in 1988 ended with the Fightin' Christians claiming another District 26 Championship and finishing with a record of 14–4–2 (4–2–2 CIAC).
 First-year head coach Rob Brewer, much like Ballard the year before, was winning with defense.
 The 1988 team still sets the Elon single season standard for goals against average (.75) and fewest goals allowed (12).
 They rode this prolific defense all the way to the second round of the NAIA Area VII Regional Tournament, where they ultimately fell to Alderson-Broaddus 3–0.

-From a deadly offense in 1985 to stifling defense in 1987 and 1988, the teams of the mid 80s assaulted the record books and the competition.
-Ultimately, as the cliche goes, "defense wins championships," and Elon won its back to back District 26 Championships with solid defense.
+From a scorer offense in 1985 to stifling defense in 1987 and 1988, the teams of the mid 80s set new records for the competition.
+The cliche "defense wins championships" came true and Elon won its back to back District 26 Championships.
 In fact, the 1987 and 1988 squads shared the record for most shutouts in a season (9) until 2009.

 1988 signaled the end of an era for Elon soccer, as the school would transition to NCAA Division II and the South Atlantic Conference (SAC) in 1989.
+The 1980s decade set a record of 103–61–14.